mogill/ems/README.md

       <img style="width:350px; "
 	   src="http://synsem.com/EMS.js/memLayoutLogical.svg" type="image/svg+xml" />
       <em>    <br><br>
-    EMS memory is an array of JSON primitive values (Number, Boolean, String, or Undefined) accessed using atomic operators and/or transactional memory.
+    EMS memory is an array of JSON values
+        (Number, Boolean, String, Undefined, or Object) accessed using atomic operators and/or transactional memory.
 Safe parallel access is managed by passing through multiple gates: First mapping a key to an index, then accessing user data protected by EMS